carloscastillom/BoM_generator/README.md

 # BoM_Creator
-The Company I work for requires to create a BoM for every single Sales order.
+The company requires to create a BoM for every single Sales order.
 The Task have to be done and I created a BoM creater, which makes the whole process more efficient

 Use of:
 xlwingz